 Dispositional hope rating (extension)

 Dispositional hope predictor was measured using 12-item Adult Trait Hope Scale (Snyder et al., 1991) (1 = Definitely false, 8 = Definitely true; Cronbach alpha = [TBD]).
-Details of the measure are provided in the supplementary.
+Details of the measure are provided in the “Dispositional hope: Adult Trait Hope Scale (Snyder et al., 1991)” subsection in the supplementary materials.

 Risk optimism

 Risk optimism was measured using Weinstein’s (1980) optimism measure.
 Participants rated the likelihood of encountering the events in the future compared with other MTurk workers of the same gender and age.
 Among the 26 items used in the target article, one was not specified, thus omitted (Lerner & Keltner, 2001).
-The item “I graduated in the top third of my class” was also removed from the survey, as it might not show a good fit with our target sample.
-The remaining 24 items were adjusted to better represent the target population (Wong et al., 2019).
+The items “I graduated in the top third of my class” and “I could not find a job for 6 months” were also removed from the survey, as they might not show a good fit with our target sample.
+The remaining 23 items were adjusted to better represent the target population (Wong et al., 2019).
 For example, the item “I had a heart attack before age 50” was adjusted to “Heart attack within the next 10 years”.
-We summarized the specific item adjustments in the supplementary.
+We summarized the specific item adjustments in the “Instructions and experimental material” subsection in the supplementary materials.

+Our analysis of the categorization of the ambiguity of events is based on the target article’s dichotomy.
+For the categorization of events, see Table 12.
+In addition, we added a measure after all the other dependent measures, to test the perceived ambiguity of the events as an exploratory direction.
+Participants rated the same items as in the risk optimism measure either on perceived certainty or perceived controllability of each event (1 = Not at all controllable/certain; 6 = Completely controllable/certain).

 Risk preference

 We renamed the “Asian Disease Problem” (Tversky & Kahneman, 1981) used in the target article to a generalized “Pandemic Problem”.
-We also adjusted the original estimates of people saved or killed by 1000 times, given that under the current COVID pandemic the original estimate of 600 people killed may not be regarded by our participants to be a true pandemic related decision.
+We also adjusted the original estimates of people saved or killed by a 1000 times, given that under the current COVID pandemic the original estimate of 600 people killed may not be regarded by our participants to be a true pandemic related decision.
+The adapted version of Asian Disease Problem has been used in other studies and was found to yield similar results (e.g., Dylman & Champoux-Larsson, 2020; Feldman et al., 2016; Miozzo et al., 2020).
 Participants indicated their preference for two programs with different risk levels under the positive and negative frames, presented in random order.
 Given the possible popularity of this question and framing effects on MTurk, we also asked participants to rate their familiarity with the materials by inquiring whether they encountered similar questions before.
 We planned to exclude participants from the analysis of this problem if participants indicated familiarity.

-Events ambiguity - controllability and certainty (extension)

-Participants rated the same items as in the risk optimism measure either on perceived certainty or perceived controllability of each event (1 = Not at all controllable/certain; 6 = Completely controllable/certain).

 Deviations

-We summarized our adjustments and deviations from the original study in Table 5.
+We summarized our adjustments and deviations from the original study in Table 6.